central-banking-monetary-policy

 The origins of central banks can be traced back to Europe during the 17th century when merchants began issuing paper notes alongside gold and silver coins to supplement their trading activities.
 As more and more people began using these notes, it soon became apparent that a system was needed to regulate their circulation and ensure that they were backed by real money.

-In 1668, the first central bank established was the Riksbankof Sweden.
+In 1668, the first central bank established was the Riksbank of Sweden.
 Then Bank of England was established by King William in 1694 to lend to the British government to finance its war against France.
 This institution was critical in funding the country’s military efforts during the Seven Years’ War, which helped solidify its position as an influential European country.

-Other European countries eventually followed suit, establishing similar central banking systems during this time period.
+Other European countries eventually followed suit, establishing similar central banking systems during this period.
 The Bank of France was established in 1800, and the Netherland Bank in 1814.

 In 1791, the First Bank of the United States was established to refinance the war-related debt accumulated by different states; for the same purpose, and the second Bank of the U.S was established in 1816.

 However, even though these institutions were established with good intentions, many devolved into corrupt entities that manipulated monetary policy for their gain.
-For example, starting around 1815, many of these central banks began financing the governments of their respective countries in order to fund military conflicts.
+For example, starting around 1815, many of these central banks began financing the governments of their respective countries to fund military conflicts.

 Functions of Modern Central Banks